 Companies holding meetings across the state, country or world will seek ways to control costs.
 Taking advantage of group rates for accommodations and group fares for air travel can mean substantial savings.
 The best way to access those group discounts is to work with meeting planners who have the clout of an international travel management companies behind them.
-CIRE Travel is a division of Tzell Travel Group.
-As part of Travel Leaders Group, Tzell is first among the U.S.’s largest corporate travel management companies according to Business Travel News.
+CIRE Travel is a division of Internova Travel Group.
+As part of Internova Travel Group, Tzell is first among the U.S.’s largest corporate travel management companies according to Business Travel News.

 Apps and social media will play a larger role in meetings, leading up to the event, during the meetings and post event follow up.
 Social media and mobile applications are now so commonly accessed in both work and personal lives that it makes sense to incorporate their outreach to meetings and events.
 Though they’re relatively new in the corporate event landscape, widespread acceptance by attendees is a logical assumption.
 Meeting planners and their clients who get in front of this wave will reap the rewards of being seen as early adopters, encouraging interaction and improving productivity with little effort.
 Once the app is developed and the social media stage set, much of the quick communication is handled with very little effort.